Conkwer/trespasser/README.md

 ## Philosophy

-DirectX12 and graphic overhauls are not planned.
+DirectX12 and graphic overhauls are not planned. dgVoodoo2 as a wrapper to DirectX12 is recommended instead.

 ## Status